zukiy/moment/README.md

 # moment

-Assistant for work with calendar
+Assistant for work with time, calendar